jconverter/jconverter/README.md

 ===============

 JConverter allows to register converters between different representations of Java objects.
-To facilitate its usage, many converters between common Java types are already pre-included in the library.
+To facilitate its usage, many converters between common Java types are, by default, pre-included in the library.
-Therefore, to execute simple conversions often the only steps required are:
+Therefore, to execute simple conversions the only steps required are:

 - Instantiate a JConverter context.
 - Obtain the object to convert.